electricimp/Usb/docs/HIDDriverGuide.md

 ##### getAsync(cb)

 Performs read through Interrupt In Endpoint.
 The result depends on how many Input Reports are available at associated interface.
-In case of multiple Input Reports, the result depends on duplicate report generation rate (can be changed by [setIdleTime](#setidletimetime_ms)).
+In case of multiple Input Reports, the result depends on duplicate report generation rate (can be changed by [setIdleTimeMs](#setidletimetime_ms)).
 See section __7.2.4__ of [HID specification](http://www.usb.org/developers/hidpage/HID1_11.pdf) for more details.

 May throw an exception if there is ongoing read from related endpoint, or input endpoint is closed, or something happens during call to native USB API, or interface descriptor doesn't describe input endpoint, or input endpoint was not open due to limit of native [USB API](https://electricimp.com/docs/api/hardware/usb/)